Skip to content

 Purpose of the processing

-The purpose of the sharing and processing this data is to protect the child or vulnerable adult.
+The purpose of the sharing and processing this data is to protect the child or adults at risk.

 Lawful basis for processing

-The processing of personal data in the delivery of direct care and for providers’ administrative purposes in this surgery and in support of direct care elsewhere is supported under the following Article 6 and 9 conditions of the UK General Data Protection Regulations (UK GDPR):
+The processing of personal data is supported under the following Article 6 and 9 conditions of the UK General Data Protection Regulations (UK GDPR):

 Article 6(1)(e) ‘…necessary for the performance of a task carried out in the public interest or in the exercise of official authority…’